Tina Karol: Biography

-Born on 25 January 1985 to a Ukrainian mother and Ukrainian Jewish father in Orotukan, Magadan Oblast, Russian Far East.
-Karol moved to Ivano-Frankivsk, Ukraine at the age of six.
-Her father, Hryhoriy Liberman was from Vashkivtsi, Ukraine.
+Tina Karol was born on 25 January 1985 to a Ukrainian mother and a Ukrainian Jewish father in Orotukan, Magadan Oblast, Russian Far East.
+Karol moved to Ivano-Frankivsk, Ukraine, at the age of six.
+Her father, Hryhoriy Liberman, was from Vashkivtsi, Ukraine.
 Karol confessed in 2006 she often felt discriminated against in school because of her Jewish last name.
 She is fluent in both Ukrainian and Russian.
 As a teenager Karol (under her real name Tetiana Liberman) performed for four years with the dancing ensemble at the Kyiv branch of the Jewish Agency, and her repertoire included songs in Hebrew and in Yiddish.
-In 2000 she with this ensemble travelled to the United States, where the group's appearances raised money for Jewish Agency for Israel programs in Ukraine.
+In 2000, she traveled with this ensemble to the United States, where the group's appearances raised money for Jewish Agency for Israel programs in Ukraine.

 In her fourth year, she was awarded a scholarship by Ukraine's parliament.
-Karol has participated in numerous youth, regional, international and Jewish singing contests as well as musicals and theatrical shows.
+Karol has participated in numerous youth, regional, international, and Jewish singing contests as well as musicals and theatrical shows.
 Karol became the soloist of the Ensemble of Song and Dance of the Ukrainian Armed Forces as well as a television personality.
-In 2005 she took a less Jewish stage name after producers of New Wave had suggested that to her.
-In 2006 she commented on this "It was a part of my agreement with the producers, but, to be honest, I am glad I changed my name.
+In 2005, she took a less Jewish stage name after producers of New Wave had suggested that to her.
+In 2006, she commented on this: "It was a part of my agreement with the producers, but, to be honest, I am glad I changed my name.
 I felt like it hindered me in my life."

+In 2005, Tina Karol gave a performance at the live televised broadcast of the Teletriumph Awards, which was partially responsible for her consideration in the 2006 Eurovision Song Contest.
+She returned to perform once again at the Teletriumph 2006, and was also awarded the Teletriumph for her work on the talent show I Want to Be a Star, which aired on ICTV.

-In 2006 Karol won at the casting for the Eurovision Song Contest 2006 with the song "I Am Your Queen" and therefore represented Ukraine at the event finishing 7th, scoring 145 points, with a revised version of the song entitled "Show Me Your Love".
+In 2006, Karol won at the casting for the Eurovision Song Contest 2006 with the song "I Am Your Queen" and therefore represented Ukraine at the event finishing 7th, scoring 145 points, with a revised version of the song entitled "Show Me Your Love".
 In 2006, Tina Karol released her debut album Show Me Your Love, and another album entitled Nochenka, with some of the songs of the first album in Russian and Ukrainian.
 Also in 2006, she started studying by correspondence at the National Aviation University in Kyiv.
-In 2006, she also participated in the United Nations's Unite for Children, Unite Against AIDS campaign against HIV/AIDS in Ukraine.
+In 2006, she also participated in the United Nations Unite for Children, Unite Against AIDS campaign against HIV/AIDS in Ukraine.